Skip to content

 Ferrari Luce en color celeste bitono fotografiado en exterior frente a una construcción industrial, con techo y detalles en negro, vista 3/4 frontal bajo luz natural mostrando la silueta fastback completa

-The result is the car’s most polarizing feature.
-The silhouette is a fastback with a descending roofline that slopes to a short tail.
-The most distinctive element is the "glasshouse": a continuous panoramic glass covering from the windshield to the rear window, across the roof, with no visible interruptions.
-The body uses no steel, being entirely aluminum (much of it recycled).
-At the front, a thin horizontal LED bar serves as headlights; at the rear, two double circular halos function as tail lights, a deliberate nod to the Testarossa and the F40.
-Ferrari claims it has the lowest drag coefficient of any street car from the brand.
+The result is the most polarizing aspect of the car.
+The silhouette is a fastback with a descending roofline that flows into a short tail.
+The most distinctive element is the "glasshouse": a continuous panoramic glass surface that runs from the windshield to the rear window across the roof, with no visible interruptions.
+The body uses no steel at all; it is entirely aluminum, much of it recycled.
+At the front, a thin horizontal LED bar serves as the lighting signature; at the rear, two pairs of circular halos act as taillights, a deliberate nod to the Testarossa and F40.
+Ferrari says it has the lowest aerodynamic coefficient of any road car from the brand.

 Front view of the Ferrari Luce in red on a black background, showing the continuous horizontal LED bar and the absence of traditional headlights